Jeymsbond97/OnlineKing-Website/daily_coding_challenges.md

-Fri Oct  3 01:03:21 UTC 2025 - Solved a new algorithm challenge by Tokhirbek Sat Oct  4 01:00:51 UTC 2025 - Solved a new algorithm challenge by Tokhirbek Sun Oct  5 01:10:45 UTC 2025 - Solved a new algorithm challenge by Tokhirbek
+Fri Oct  3 01:03:21 UTC 2025 - Solved a new algorithm challenge by Tokhirbek Sat Oct  4 01:00:51 UTC 2025 - Solved a new algorithm challenge by Tokhirbek Sun Oct  5 01:10:45 UTC 2025 - Solved a new algorithm challenge by Tokhirbek Mon Oct  6 01:05:21 UTC 2025 - Solved a new algorithm challenge by Tokhirbek